simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

 With what to replace or how to use mapstruct is the second most common question I heard when refactoring a Java project to Kotlin.
 Mapstruct itself will tell you that you can use it in Kotlin projects.
 The problem is that it knows nothing about Kotlin nullability or optional parameter, so all the properties of your Kotlin class would have to be nullable and without default value.
-This is obviously not idiomatic for Kotlin, so **don't use mapstruct** in Kotlin.
+This is not idiomatic for Kotlin, so **don't use mapstruct** in Kotlin.

 To the best of my knowledge, there's no Kotlin equivalent compiler plugin either to take over mapper generation in Kotlin land.
 But I suspect that the reason for this is that writing mappers manually in Kotlin is less cumbersome than in Java.